Euprox

-Euprox is an extinct genus of deer that lived in Eurasia during the Miocene.
+Euprox is an extinct genus of deer that lived in Eurasia during the Miocene epoch.

 Taxonomy

 The type species Euprox furcatus was originally under the genus Prox, but that name was already taken.
 Depéret assigned it to the related genus Dicrocerus in 1887, before it was assigned to its current placement in 1928.
 Euprox dicranocerus and Euprox minimus were transferred to the genus soon after; they were originally described as Cervus dicranocerus and Dicracerus minimus, respectively.

 Description

 Euprox was some of the earliest types of deer known to have true antlers.
 It would have resembled a muntjac in size and appearance, standing at up to 1 m in height.